 I am still hoping that a new edition of this book will be published.

 But I may have to settle for some other edition.

 If you have a recommendation of a nicely illustrated hardcover of the second Dolittle book (The Voyages of Doctor Dolittle) please tell me.

 You would make a Dad and his twins happy!

-The Story of Doctor Dolittle is available from bookstores in the US and other countries:
+The Story of Doctor Dolittle is available from bookstores in the US

 Or check out an Audible audio edition (unabridged) below: